GiovanniFerrara/my-cv/content/education/unipa/index.md

 type: education
 ---

-Specialized Structural Engineering, graduated with the highest grade: 110/110
+Graduated with the highest grade: 110/110